29th District Court

 The 29th District Court is pleased to offer an online traffic ticket review process for eligible traffic tickets issued by the City of Wayne Police Department.
 This allows you to request a review of your traffic ticket online, at your convenience, so you don’t have to come to the courthouse.

 Shortly after you submit certain information, we will evaluate your eligibility to participate in this new program.
 Once you are deemed eligible to participate, you can sign up to receive emails or text messages with the status of your review as well as the outcome.
 If you meet the eligibility requirements and the officer and prosecutor agree, you will be offered a no-points violation.

 We believe this will save you a significant amount of time while preserving your rights.
 We hope you agree.

-Each participant will receive a judicially supervised, community-based treatment plan designed and implemented by the Mental Health Court Team.
+Each participant will receive a judicially supervised, community-based treatment plan designed and implemented by the RBTC Team.

 Treatment plans and other conditions will be reviewed for appropriateness at regular review hearings.
 Incentives may be offered to reward progress toward goals or following the terms of participation.
 Sanctions may be imposed if the terms are not followed.

 For those who follow the terms of participation for the designated time (usually one year), their cases are either dismissed or the sentence is greatly reduced.
 If they do not follow the rules or decide to leave the program, the case will return to the original court where the prosecution proceeds as normal.

 A brochure is in the link below explaining eligibility for the program, along with the referral form that can be sent into the Coordinator or Probation Officer.